wou-cs/wolfit/README.md

 $ pipenv shell
 ```

-Once you have requisite libraries installed, you will *always* need to start your development session by entering the pipenv shell.
+Once you have requisite libraries installed, you will *always* need to start your development session by entering the `pipenv shell`.

 ## Build / migrate the database